gratefullee/NFL_WinningRate/README.md

 ![factors](/img/SingleFeature.png)

 But which one has a higher impact on another?
 While I returned a partial regression on those three factors together, I made a conclusion that the number of fumbles lost and average yards from each punt is more significant than completion rate.
-This is based on the partial regression rate;
+This conclusion is based on the partial regression rate;

 Average Completion Percentage: 0.005176
 Average Number of Fumbles Lost: -0.177058
 Average Yards Per Punt Return: 0.014572

 ![PartialRegression](/img/PartialRegression.png)

 Since the graph is not intuitively understandable, I decided to make a 3D graph with factors with the two highest rates.
 .
 ![3DPartialR](/img/3DPartialR.png)